 Find out more in our Online Sustainability Report

-We have recognised climate change as an emerging risk within our Principal Risks and Uncertainties and are continuing to work with external consultants to progress towards full disclosures in line with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations for 2022.
+We have recognised the impact of tackling climate change within our Principal Risks and Uncertainties and provide fuller disclosures in our voluntary Task Force on Climate-related Financial Disclosures (TCFD) report 2023.

-Click here to download our 2022 Annual Report, which includes our partial TCFD disclosures on pages 31 and 32.
+Click here to download our 2023 Annual Report, which includes our partial TCFD disclosures